hwalters361/Unit-Circle-CA/README.md

 DrawAndExplainUnitCircle just draws a unit circle in Drawing Panel

 UnitCircleQuiz is a quiz class that tests the user on different trig functions about the unit circle.
-The questions always ask for the user to input the correct ratio
+The questions ask for the user to input the correct ratio to different trig functions.
+At the end, the program tells the user which trig functions to restudy based off their answers.

 In order for the program to work: